sean-bam/PyIsland/README.md

     │
     ├── README.md          <- The top-level README for developers using this project.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs               <- *TBD* A default Sphinx project; see sphinx-doc.org for details │
     │── bin               <- Miscellaneous standalone scripts
     │